angerbjorn/intersection/README.md

 ![image of france_without_paris after intersection and location fix](/examples/france_without_paris_location_fixed.png)

+Above, France has been prepended to all but the first row, which already has the phrase 'France'.

 ### Remove overlap comments

 Overlap comments can be removed, effectively reverting the spreadsheet to its original state with the --clean flag: